MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.fr-FR/OfficeUpdates/update-history-current-channel-preview.md

 > [!IMPORTANT]
-> - Nous apportons des modifications aux canaux de mise à jour pour les applications Microsoft 365, y compris l’ajout d’un nouveau canal de mise à jour (canal entreprise mensuelle) et la modification des noms des canaux de mise à jour existants.
-Pour en savoir plus, [lisez cet article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
+> - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus est renommé Applications Microsoft 365 pour les grandes entreprises, à partir de la version 2004.Pour en savoir plus,  [lisez cet article](https://go.microsoft.com/fwlink/p/?linkid=2123420).Dans notre documentation, nous l’appelons habituellement Applications Microsoft 365.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]
 > - L’historique de mise à jour ici répertorie tous les builds publiés